 “And I should continue to deceive them?”

 Llarimar shook his head.
-“It is no deception, your grace.
-I think, where you are concerned, it is not uncommon for others to have more faith in you than you have in yourself.”
+“It is no deception.
+It’s not so uncommon for others to have more faith in you than you have in yourself.”

 “And doesn’t that strike you as a little odd?”

 Llarimar smiled.
-“Not knowing your temperament, it isn’t.
+“Not knowing your temperament, it doesn’t.
 Now, what brought this on, your grace?”

 Lightsong turned, looking up at the ceiling again.
 “Blushweaver wants my Commands for the Lifeless.”